10+ Ways To Make the Most of Your Library

 Interested in getting to your local library with your kids more often but not sure where to start?
-Consider these six ideas that make trips to the library a pleasure for parents and kids alike.
+Consider these ideas that make trips to the library a pleasure for parents and kids alike.
+Read on for lots of great tips for making the most of your local library.

 I read to them a bit during the day (while they’re eating breakfast and sometimes lunch, on days when I’m home with them).
 Reading together is an effective way to restore peace in our house when the boys get worked up.
 We also read a good amount before bed each night.